 - Bake and sell hamantaschen and donate the proceeds to an anti-hunger or social service agency.

 - Conduct a canned-food drive for a local food bank.

 You can also incorporate social action themes into your Purim celebration in the following ways.

-This Purim, when the wicked Haman's name is called out during thereading, use a box of macaroni and cheese – or any other uncooked pasta – as a grogger (noisemaker).
-After the service, donate the boxes of pasta to food banks.
+During your Purim observance, when the wicked Haman's name is called out during thereading, use a box of macaroni and cheese – or any other uncooked pasta – as a grogger (noisemaker).
+Afterward, donate the boxes of pasta to food banks.

 Create gifts of Purim goodies such asand bring them to people who would have difficulty buying the items themselves.
 Children of any age can decorate the boxes or make greeting cards to include.
-Gifts might be brought as part of a visit to a senior center or left anonymously for families in need.
-Your local Jewish Family Service or rabbi can provide you with a person or place that would love to receive your gift.
+Gifts might be brought as part of a visit to a senior center (during COVID-safe times) or left anonymously for families in need.
+Your local Jewish Family Service or clergy can provide you with a person or place that would love to receive your gift.